Nedjma

-Nedjma is a novel by Kateb Yacine published in 1956.
+Nedjma is a novel written by Kateb Yacine and published in 1956.
 It tells the story of four young men (Mustapha, Lakhdar, Rachid, Mourad) who fall in love with Nedjma, daughter of an Algerian and a French woman, during the French colonization of Algeria.
 It is set in the east of Algeria, with most of the action taking place in the region around Constantine and Annaba (referred to by its French name, Bône, in the text).